Gamify-IT/finitequiz-backend/README.md

 This repository contains the backend for the [Finitequiz minigame](https://gamifyit-docs.readthedocs.io/en/latest/user-manuals/minigames/finitequiz.html).

-It persists the game data (configurations, game results, etc.), in a database and communicates with other backend services.
+It persists the game data (configurations, game results, etc.) in a database and communicates with other backend services.

 ## Table of contents